Kumagawa Kudzu

 熊川くず②

-The raw material for Kumagawa waste is kudzu, which grows naturally in the upper reaches of the Kitagawa River flowing into Wakasa Bay.
-This area is a soil suitable for growing kudzu roots, and good quality kudzu roots with high starch purity can be obtained.
+The raw material for Kumagawa Kudzu is the root of wild kudzu plants that thrive in the upper reaches of the Kitagawa River, which flows into Wakasa Bay.
+The local soil is perfectly suited for growing high-quality kudzu roots that boast a high starch purity.

 シェア: